-Today, we go into the Historic Village of Hokkaido where horse-drawn carriages and trolleys are still seen and used.
+Today, we will pay a visit to the Hill of the Buddha, designed by the Japanese modernist architect Tadao Ando, this statue sits in a large stone rotunda surrounded by thousands of lavender flowers and includes a pristine reflecting pool.
+Then, we go into the Historic Village of Hokkaido where horse-drawn carriages and trolleys are still seen and used.
 The village offers insight on its history and an open-air museum as well as through their buildings, which exemplify architectural evolution from the Meiji and Taisho eras into the modern age.
-Then we take a trip to Hokkaido Shrine - one of the city's most beautiful locations, surrounded by natural beauty and protected by four Shinto kami (deities), including the soul of Emperor Meiji.
 Enjoy a live crab lunch before heading to the Shiroi Koibito Park - a sweet theme park started by a local chocolate company, and featuring the Shiroi Koibito cookie, a buttery cookie with a white-chocolate filling.
 Next, we make our way to Odori Park - a long stretch of green, covered in bushes and trees in the center of the city.
 On one side is the Sapporo Clock Tower, with a museum inside the old colonial-style architecture that tells the history of the city, and a clock imported from Boston, USA.
-In the evening, we explore Susukino - Sapporo's bustling entertainment district packed end-to-end with eye-catching storefront signs.
+In the evening, we explore Susukino - Sapporo's bustling entertainment district packed end-to-end with eye-catching storefronts.

-Today we will take a sightseeing tour of Sapporo City, beginning with browsing through Nijo Market, a public market featuring the freshest produce and seafood.
+This morning we continue to enjoy a tour of Sapporo with a visit to Okurayama Ski Jump Observatory for an incredible view of Sapporo.
 After, we will tour the Asahi Beer Hokkaido Brewery, the largest beer brewery in Sapporo, which produces one of Japan's most popular beers.
 Then we will travel to Otaru for a leisurely stroll through the port city's heritage district.
 As you walk up Sakaimachi Street, you can see Otaru's history in old Western-style fisheries, shops and houses.
 On the way, we'll explore Otaru's reputation for excellent glass craftsmanship at the Kitaichi Garasukan, where glassmakers transitioned from making simple glass fishing buoys to crafting fine glassware and artwork.
 At one end of Sakaimachi Street we'll discover the Music Box Museum, a cozy museum and shop selling a large collection of charming music boxes.
 After, we will take a walk along the Otaru Canal, which had once fallen into disrepair at the introduction of modern docking facilities, and has since been converted into a charming vintage promenade.
 Finally, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi dinner from among the shops selling various kinds of sushi.

 Start off the day in Asahikawa, where you can enjoy the morning picking sweet corn at a local farm.
 Then we travel to Asahikawa Ramen Village to find some of Hokkaido's best ramen shops.
 After, at the Otokoyama Sake Brewery, we can discover the production process behind one of Hokkaido's most popular sake brands, and taste the freshest sake brewed from Hokkaido's clean mineral water.
-Then we travel to Hokuryu Town, to Japan's largest sunflower park, where you can admire the beauty of hundreds of bright yellow sunflowers waving in the summer breeze.
+Then we travel to Hokuryu Town, to Japan's largest sunflower park and one of the best Sunflower Festivals in Hokkaido, where you can admire the beauty of millions of bright yellow sunflowers waving in the summer breeze.
 Then we will return to the hotel for a relaxing evening.